payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-cards-1/cancel-recurring-payment-for-a-cards-copy.md

       title: Check Mandate Status for Cards API
       type: endpoint
 ---
-This section describes how to use the **\_payment** API with  to cancel a recurring payment registration for card.
+This section describes how to use the **\_payment** API with  to cancel a recurring payment registration for AMEX cards.

 > 📘 Notes:
 >